kwokeric/gipheaze/README.md

 - Use of a state organizer like Redux to store data such as search queries
 - Implement actual logging and analysis of results with a A/B testing framework such as PlanOut or Optimizely
+- Refactoring out of large components into smaller, reusable components
+- Addition of a spinner to indicate loading status